windust/seajug-intro/sections/speaker.md

 ## Speaker:

-### Andres Almiray
+### Billy Korando
-* Java Champion w/More than 19 years of experience
+* Developer advocate with IBM
-* Contributor to Groovy, Griffon, DBUnit
+* Over a decade of experience
-* Founding Member of Griffon Framework, and Hackergarten Community Event
+* Passionate about reducing mental capacity waste from tedious work through automation and good management practices